heihong/shoping/README.md

 ## Running unit tests

-Run `ng test` to execute the unit tests.
+Run `ng test` to execute the unit tests and see the coverage.